 Before entering the onsen bath itself

-Wash yourself off – while you will notice that some people just rinse themselves before entering a bath (and shower afterwards), it’s customary (and polite) to thoroughly wash oneself before entering the bath.
-If you used your own soaps, make sure you leave them tucked neatly by the shower, so to not bother other patrons.
+Wash yourself off – while you will notice that some people rinse themselves before entering a bath (and shower afterward), it’s customary (and polite) to thoroughly wash oneself before entering the bath.
+If you used your own soaps, make sure you leave them tucked neatly by the shower so as not to bother other patrons.

 Onsen etiquette & tips: Before and after your Japanese-style bath

-Along with all the above, there are some unwritten rules that can often evade those who don’t go to onsen (or sento) frequently.
+Along with all the above, some unwritten rules can often evade those who don’t go to an onsen (or sento) frequently.

 1. Let’s nobody splash – When you enter the bath, don’t jump, dive, or splash in it.
 Just sit and enjoy it (you definitely will).

 2. Don’t use your phone in the changing room – avoiding taking pictures and videos is pretty common sense, but also the use of your phone within the changing room (and of course the bath area) is forbidden or, best case scenario, heavily frowned upon.
 If you must use your mobile device, extend your arms all the way within your locker and use it like that.